 Roland Arthur Pullen was born in Long Crendon in 1898 but by 1901 the family were living in Moreton, Thame, Oxon.
-His parents were Charles Phillip and Rose Pullen.
+His parents were Charles Philip and Rose Pullen (nee Hinton).
 Roland had three younger brothers, Harold, Charles and Herbert.
-In 1911 Roland, age 13, was working as a butcher’s errand boy in Moreton.
+In 1911, Roland, age 13, was working as a butchers errand boy in Moreton.

-Roland was living in Kilburn N W London when he volunteered for service with the Rifle Brigade on 12th July 1915 giving his age as 19 yrs and trade as a butcher.
-After his training Rifleman L/1573 Pullen went to France in 15th April 1916 to join the 16th Battalion of the Rifle Brigade who had landed in France the previous month.
+Roland was living in Kilburn NW London when he enlisted for service at St Pancras with the Rifle Brigade on 12th July 1915, giving his age as 19 years, and trade as a butcher.
+After his training, Rifleman L/1573 Pullen went to France on 15th April 1916 to join the 16th Battalion of the Rifle Brigade who had landed in France the previous month.

-His back pay of £8 10s and war gratuity of £4 was paid to his father Phillip in Moreton.
-Roland is remembered on Thame war memorial as well as Moreton war memorial, and on All Saints ’ church memorial board.
+His back pay of £8 10s., and war gratuity of £4 was paid to his father Philip in Moreton.

 The Thame Remembers Cross was delivered to Ancre British Cemetery, Beaumont-Hamel, Somme, France on 31st October 2015 by Peter Gullan (Thame Museum)